WWW (Wolverine World Wide Inc.): Time to Pay Attention? - The Dwinnex

-The price of Wolverine World Wide Inc. (NYSE: WWW) closed at $10.17 in the last session, down -1.55% from day before closing price of $10.33.
-In other words, the price has decreased by -$0.16 from its previous closing price.
-On the day, 1050299 shares were traded.
-WWW stock price reached its highest trading level at $10.34 during the session, while it also had its lowest trading level at $10.04.
+The price of Wolverine World Wide Inc. (NYSE: WWW) closed at $11.06 in the last session, up 4.93% from day before closing price of $10.54.
+In other words, the price has increased by $+0.52 from its previous closing price.
+On the day, 2007402 shares were traded.
+WWW stock price reached its highest trading level at $11.20 during the session, while it also had its lowest trading level at $10.70.

 Sponsored